 And if you are a licensed supervisor, we’re actively recruiting more supervisors so click here to get started supervising on Motivo.

-If you are an early-career therapist or a clinical supervisor YOU are exactly the reason I started this company.
+If you are an early-career therapist or a clinical supervisor you are exactly the reason I started Motivo.
 We need your help to change the landscape of clinical supervision in our profession.

 Are you with us?